luismarrer/mini-arcade/README.md

 ### Web Development

 - [ ] Complete migration to Astro
+  - [ ] Complete migration to Vercel
+  - [ ] Complete migration to Tailwind CSS
 - [ ] Convert all games to Astro components

 ### Games to be completed